Qwynn/ExpandedWoodworking/README.md

 **Currently incompatible with [Minerals and Materials](https://steamcommunity.com/sharedfiles/filedetails/?id=728233992).**

 ## Found a Bug?
-Make sure you have developer mode enabled in Rimworld before creating a bug report, then create a bug report [here](https://github.com/Qwynn/ExpandedWoodworking/issues).
-Please provide your exported HugsLib log.
+When making a bug report, please make sure you have developer mode enabled in the Rimworld settings.
+You may then create your report [here](https://github.com/Qwynn/ExpandedWoodworking/issues).
+A link to your exported HugsLib log would be greatly appreciated as well.

 ## Older Versions
 All current and past versions of this mod can be downloaded from [GitHub](https://github.com/Qwynn/ExpandedWoodworking/releases).